Babyteeth (Therapy? album)

 Babyteeth is the first mini-album by the Northern Irish rock band Therapy?, released on 15 July 1991 on Wiiija Records.
 Tracks 1 and 3 were recorded in January 1990, with the remaining tracks recorded later that year, all at Homestead Studio in Randalstown, Northern Ireland.

 The album reached number 1 in both the UK and Irish Indie Charts.

+Release

-The EP was originally released by Wiiija on 12" vinyl.
+The EP was first released by Wiiija on 12" vinyl.
 In 1993, Southern Records re-issued the album on 12" vinyl, limited edition red 12" vinyl, CD and Cassette.
 "Meat Abstract" was released on the band's own Multifuckingnational label as a 7" vinyl in July 1990.
 Promo videos were made for the tracks "Meat Abstract" and "Innocent X".
 Both were shot as part of Fyfe and some friends' media course on hi-8 film.

-The tracks were remastered in 2010 by Harvey Birrell and has been touted for possible release since then, yet remains unreleased.
+The mini-album was collected, together with Pleasure Death, as the compilation Caucasian Psychosis in 1992.